hopepx/PFD-Assignment-Blog/README.md

 In summary, Week 3 has been a dynamic combination of practical project development, strategic decision-making, and theoretical learning through OAL, positioning our team for success as we approach the crucial stages of our OCBC accessibility project.

 ## Week 4 - November 7th, 2023:
+Our group reached a crucial point in our project development, marked by a meeting with the OCBC representative.
+During this session, we showcased a demo of our keybinds and speech-to-text features.
+The representative advised us to prioritize the keybind feature over speech recognition unless the latter was exceptionally accurate.
+Additionally, we received guidance to temporarily set aside the eye-tracking feature.
+This feedback provided valuable clarity, and we restructured our work accordingly.

+My focus this week has been on the design of the website.
+I led the frontend development efforts for key pages—landing, login/sign-up, and the customer dashboard.
+Simultaneously, I took charge of enhancing the overall design aesthetics of the website.
+My focus was on ensuring these pages are not only technically robust but also visually appealing, aiming to create a seamless and engaging user experience.

+Overall, the week has been productive, and our project is taking shape as we approach the impending Hackathon in Week 5.

+#### OAL Reflection:

+During the Online Learning (OAL) session this week, I gained insights into effective communication through speeches, PowerPoint presentations, and software architecture diagrams.

+In the context of speeches, I learned the nuances of delivering impactful pitches for demo day.
+Key elements such as the problem statement, differentiation, monetization, and team were emphasized.
+Handling speech failures and focusing on clear idea communication, rather than strict adherence to a specific duration, were also highlighted.

+In the realm of PowerPoint presentations, I acquired practical knowledge on simplifying and structuring slides using frameworks like MOVIE, SCQA, and the pyramid principle.
+The importance of optimizing titles, adding subtitles to charts, simplifying text and visuals, and effectively guiding the audience through the presentation were key takeaways.

+The session on software architecture diagrams enlightened me on their significance in illustrating system components.
+I was introduced to Draw.io as a user-friendly tool for creating these diagrams.
+Design patterns were covered extensively, providing a deeper understanding of critical patterns such as Facade, Proxy, Iterator, Observer, Mediator, Conditional Logic, Switch Statements, Singleton, Prototype, Builder, and Factory.
+These patterns offer reusable solutions to common software design challenges, enhancing my communication skills and architectural understanding in software development.

+In summary, Week 4 has been a blend of impactful project development decisions and valuable insights from the OAL sessions, positioning our team for success as we approach the final stages of our OCBC accessibility project.

 ## Week 5 - November 14th, 2023: